pmamico/soap-cli/index.md

 # soap-cli
 A minimal SOAP command line client.
-Soap-cli offers a straightforward API to call your webservices lightning fast and formats the output.
+soap-cli offers a straightforward API to call your webservices lightning fast and formats the output.
 It also supports interactive mode.
 ```
 $ soap <url> <request.xml>